pangaea-data-publisher/fuji/README.md

 ## Usage
-Before running the service, please set user details in the config file, see config/server.ini To run the server, please execute the following from the root directory:
+Before running the service, please set user details in the config file, see config/server.ini To start the service, please execute the following from the root directory:
 ```
 pip3 install -r requirements.txt
 python3 -m fuji_server -c <path_to_server.ini>